 So, what draws people to come and make their home in the village?
 Peace and tranquillity is a definite attraction for those in their mature years, who are seeking a quiet life, but this age group does not monopolise the community.
 Working families and couples also make their homes in Overstrand.
 There are few better places to bring up a family than in a village backed by open countryside to explore, plus a wonderful stretch of beach with beach huts on the promenade, a village school for education and a well-equipped playground for expending excess energy.

 The census, taken in 2011, recorded the village’s population at 1,030.
 Relatively small and with a mainly mature populace does not mean there is very little going on in the village.
 You only have to look at the Club and Groups, and Village Calendar pages to see Overstrand has a vibrant and active community.
 The Cliff Top Café, The White Horse pub and The Sea Marge Hotel provide a variety of places to eat, plus the Conservative Club and Sports Club both have bars and hold regular events.
 So, what else does Overstrand provide for residents?
-The Belfry Centre for Music and Arts, which has been described as the hub of the village offers not only, as the name suggests, music and art but also a diverse variety of courses, meetings, talks and a variety of classes.
+The Belfry Centre for Music and Arts, which has been described as the hub of the village offers not only, as the name suggests, music and art but also a diverse range of courses, meetings, talks and a variety of classes.